fenago/git-advanced/md/lab10_writing.md

 Quickstart for writing on GitHub
 ================================

-In this lab, we will cover dollowing topics:
+In this lab, we will cover following topics:

 - Creating or editing your profile README
 - Adding an image to suit your visitors